What is Hydrogen Fuel?

-Hydrogen fuel can provide power for cars, airplanes, boats, stationary or portable fuel cell application, which can power an electric motor.
-It is very difficult to store hydrogen in either cryogenic tank or high-pressure tank which is the main problem of using hydrogen fuel cell in cars.
+Hydrogen fuel can provide power for cars, aeroplanes, boats, and stationary or portable fuel cell applications, which can power an electric motor.
+It is very difficult to store hydrogen in either a cryogenic tank or a high-pressure tank which is the main problem of using hydrogen fuel cells in cars.

 Thus we discussed hydrogen fuel and its importance and uses for the common man.
 Let us hope that this fuel would soon be used in our households in an economical manner over the coming years.